-Non-APU students generally pay APU tuition rates for their classes at L.A.
+Non-APU students generally pay discounted APU tuition rates for their classes at L.A.
 Term.
-Room and board for the semester is $3,200, which covers housing and three meals per day.
+The program fee for the semester is $4,000, which covers housing, three meals per day, a student TAP Card, and programming expenses.
 Students pay tuition, room, and board costs to their home universities, just as they would if they were on campus for the semester.
 APU then bills the student’s home university for the L.A.
 Term.
-Students should have roughly $700–1,000 available while on the L.A.
-Term for other costs including books, field trips, lunches, and personal expenses.
+Students should have roughly $500-$1,000 available while on the L.A.
+Term for other costs including books, lunches, and personal expenses.
 See Tuition and Fees.

 All financial aid you receive at your home university may be applied toward L.A.
 Term.

 Prospective students from other colleges and universities must complete the same application process by the stated deadline.
-Interviews will be conducted over the phone or Skype and the $25 application fee is waived.
+Interviews will be conducted over the phone or Skype.